DataDog/integrations-core/apache/README.md

            sourcecategory: http_web_access
            service: apache
     ```
-    Change the `path` and `service` parameter value and configure it for your environment.
+    Change the `path` and `service` parameter values and configure them for your environment.
     See the [sample apache.yaml](https://github.com/DataDog/integrations-core/blob/master/apache/conf.yaml.example) for all available configuration options.

 3. [Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent)